Dating in 2015 is hard.

-I giggled then- stereotyping is a prototypical convo between women- but at that moment I understood her ounce of truth in that statement as it pertains to my own life.
+I giggled then- the stereotyping harsh – but at that moment I understood her truth in that statement as it pertains to my own life.

 Likely, you will date someone wrong for you in recovery, and at one point or another you will find yourself being pathetic over it.

 I’m telling you now: forgive yourself in advance.

 We got a lot of growing to do in recovery, okay?
 We don’t come out being strong and self-assured – the opposite actually.
 We come out baby-skinned and vulnerable to sunburn from the light around us.

 We emerge knowing we have a chance to make it all different- but in having that opportunity, we often forget that, just like newborns, we’re learning how to crawl again.

 While it’s true that I’ve been the one at fault in my dating life numerous times, I have also been the girl who stays too long; the one who turns a blind eye to poor behavior.

 In therapy I’m still working out why I recently let someone get away with such piss-poor actions.
 Why I countless times chose to validate those late-night texts or allowed this person to disappear for weeks before turning up with the casual ”oh hiya you- let’s hang out soon.”

 Likely, it has something to do with accepting the agonizing conclusion that this person just didn’t find me as alluring as I’d (so obviously) tried to be.